mcrax/mcrev/README.md

 - Marketplace connection removed.
 - Server connection removed.
 - Realm Connection removed.
-Addition : If you still want to play on server and accessing Marketplace, you can download Minecraft Pocket Edition and use MCrack plugin on my other repo.
+Addition : If you still want to play on server and accessing Marketplace, you can download Minecraft Pocket Edition and use [MCrack plugin](https://github.com/Yuuki-kito/MCrack).